Our School Rules and Regulations

 1.9 Students should always be environmentally friendly and help to maintain the cleanliness of the school premises at all times.

 1.10 Students are not allowed to leave the classroom without the teachers’ approval.
-Permission tags are to be worn when leaving the classroom.

 2.1 Students are to be punctual for all lessons and activities.